python-trio/flake8-async/CONTRIBUTING.md

 ### `# ARG`
 With `# ARG` lines you can also specify command-line arguments that should be passed to the plugin when parsing a file.
 Can be specified multiple times for several different arguments.
 Generated tests will by default `--select` the error code of the file, which will enable any visitors that can generate that code (and if those visitors can raise other codes they might be raised too).
-This can be overriden by adding an `# ARG --select=...` line.
+This can be overridden by adding an `# ARG --select=...` line.

 ## Running pytest outside tox
 If you don't want to bother with tox to quickly test stuff, you'll need to install the following dependencies: